Also I'm vegan; I figured I'd mention that here as the desktop site no longer reliably seems to...

 SOCIAL JUSTICE WARRIOR

-i didn't think i had to spell this out, but i just was asked out by a Bernard student who actually writes articles for the fox news crew about how rape is good and feminism is bad.
-Horrible, horrible.
-How she could be asking guys out and thinking feminism is wrong- that just boggles my mind.
+i didn't think i had to spell this out, but i was asked out on this site by a Bernard student who actually writes articles for the fox b.s. news sites enabling rape while denigrating feminism.
+Horrible, horrible- that just boggles my mind.
 If you are that kind of senseless (i pray you are not) just don't even bother me; i've suffered enough trauma from real things in life to have any desire to hear a word from people who shame survivors.

 Check out one of my bands if you get a chance- you will find it infinitely worthwhile!

 UPDATE:1/1 Teaching Wu Style Tai Chi/Qi Gong at the Lorenzo Holistic Health Center starting next month!!!
 We will offer a weekend class and a morning class on weekdays.
 Check out the LHHC web page for all the details!!!